Manish-Peddi/lumaa-spring-2025-ai-ml/README.md

 6. **Summary & Instructions**
    - A short `README.md` that includes:
      - **Dataset**: Data sourced from kaggle [link](https://www.kaggle.com/datasets/inductiveanks/top-1000-imdb-movies-dataset)
-     - **Setup**: Python version > 3.0 is recommended with a jupyter notebook in the Anaconda environment.
+     - **Setup**: Python version > 3.0 is required.
+This notebook runs on Google Colab (no local setup required).
-     - **Running**: To run the code, open the jupyter notebook, click on kernel, then click on "Restart and Run all" button.
+     - **Running**: To run the code, open the google collab, Upload the dataset to Google Colab using the file upload option.Then click  "Run all" to execute.
+     - **Output**: Each time you run and execute the code it gives you random recommenddation based movies.
+**Salary Expectations**
+4000$ -5000$

 ---